-Ultra-premium cards typically offer terrific benefits in exchange for terrifically high fees (typically $450 to $550 per year).
+Premium and ultra-premium cards typically offer terrific benefits in exchange for high fees ($95 to $595 per year).
 Sometimes the value of the benefits far outweigh those fees, but not always.

 Do the card’s benefits outweigh the annual fee?
 Each person should conservatively estimate the value of each benefit to them to figure this out.
 In most cases, I recommend trying to estimate how much you’d be willing to pay for this feature if it was available stand-alone as a subscription.
 For example, if a card offers free checked bags, you could save hundreds of dollars if you use that benefit often enough.
 But how much would you pay for an annual subscription to get free checked bags?
 That answer should be substantially lower than the amount that you think you’ll save.
 Otherwise, why prepay for that benefit?

-To help you come up with your own estimates, I created a Google Doc spreadsheet with tabs for each of the common ultra-premium cards.
+To help you come up with your own estimates, I created a Google Doc spreadsheet with tabs for each of the common premium and ultra-premium cards.
 Click here to open the spreadsheet.

 The spreadsheet currently includes general estimates of how much each major card benefit may be worth, along with my own personal valuation to give you an idea of how I think about each.

 To use the spreadsheet, create a copy of it and then overwrite the values in columns D and E on each tab with your own value estimates.

 - Be conservative with your estimates.
 Enter values that you would pay for a subscription for that benefit rather than the amount you expect to save.

 - Don’t double count perks.
 Once you identify cards that you know that you’ll keep year after year (like my CNB card pictured above), make sure to consider that when evaluating overlapping benefits on other cards.
 For example, I get 12 Gogo internet passes from my CNB card each year (really 48 passes since I get 12 from each CNB card), so I don’t value the same benefit on the Altitude Reserve card.